Matmata and Tataouine Tunisia

 Matmata

-Hotel Sidi Driss is the most famous troglodyte hotel and the one used as Luke Skywalker’s home in the original Star Wars film (1977).
-It still operates as a hotel and as a basic restaurant.
-The film sets have been preserved in two of the main pits.
-It’s explicitly a tourist experience at this point, but the Star Wars connection draws a steady stream of fans, and the hotel staff are accustomed to people taking photographs of everything.
+Hotel Sidi Driss is the most famous troglodyte hotel and the one used as Luke Skywalker’s home in Star Wars (1977).
+It still operates as a hotel and restaurant.
+The film sets have been preserved in two of the main pits, and the hotel staff are entirely comfortable with the steady stream of fans photographing everything.
+It is explicitly a tourist experience at this point; it is also the most intact remnant of what brought Star Wars to Tunisia in the first place, and that has its own value.

 Tataouine and the Ksour